 Authorized representative means, but is not necessarily limited to, a person who has been designated by the patient or a court to exercise rights under this section.
 An authorized representative may be the patient’s attorney or an employee of an insurance carrier with whom the patient has a contract which provides that the carrier be given access to records to assess a claim for monetary benefits or reimbursement.
-If the patient is a minor, a parent or guardian who has custody (whether sole or joint) will be deemed to be an authorized representative, except where the condition being treated relates to pregnancy, sexually transmitted disease or substance abuse.
+If the patient is a minor, a parent or guardian who has custody (whether sole or joint) will be deemed to be an authorized representative, except where the condition being treated relates to pregnancy, sexually transmitted disease or substance use disorder.

 Examinee means a person who is the subject of professional examination where the purpose of that examination is unrelated to treatment and where a report of the examination is to be supplied to a third-party.

 permanent professional treatment records.
 Licensees shall also maintain records relating to billings made to patients and third-party carriers for professional services.
 All treatment records, bills and claim forms shall accurately reflect the treatment or services rendered.

 1. To the extent applicable, professional treatment records shall reflect:

-i.
-The dates of all treatments;
+- The dates of all treatments;

-ii.
-The patient complaint;
+- The patient complaint;

-iii.
-The history;
+- The history;

 iv.
 Findings on appropriate examination;

-v.
-Progress notes;
+- Progress notes;

-vii.
-Diagnosis or medical impression;
+- Diagnosis or medical impression;

-viii.
-Treatment ordered, including specific dosages, quantities and strengths of medications including refills if prescribed, administered or dispensed and recommended follow up;
+- Treatment ordered, including specific dosages, quantities and strengths of medications including refills if prescribed, administered or dispensed and recommended follow up;

-ix.
-The identity of the treatment provider if the service is rendered in a setting in which more than one provider practices;
+- The identity of the treatment provider if the service is rendered in a setting in which more than one provider practices;

-x.
-Documentation when, in the reasonable exercise of the physician’s judgment, the communication of test results is necessary and action thereon needs to be taken, but reasonable efforts made by the physician responsible for communication have been unsuccessful; and
+- Documentation when, in the reasonable exercise of the physician’s judgment, the communication of test results is necessary and action thereon needs to be taken, but reasonable efforts made by the physician responsible for communication have been unsuccessful; and

 xi.
 Documentation of the existence of any advance directive for health care for an adult or emancipated minor and associated pertinent information.
 Documented inquiry shall be made on the routine intake history form for a new patient who is a competent adult or emancipated minor.
 The treating doctor shall also make and document specific inquiry of or regarding a patient in appropriate circumstances, such as when providing treatment for a significant illness or where an emergency has occurred presenting imminent threat to life, or where surgery is anticipated with use of general anesthesia.